 The Banking code was introduced at 1 January 2010 by the Netherlands Banking Association (NVB), as a result of the financial crisis that occurred in 2008.
 This code places the client’s interest first and was introduced in order to restore trust in banks.

 By introducing early 2015 a Social Charter, an update of the Banking Code and implementing a Banker’s Oath, (with the associated rules of conduct and disciplinary system) across the board, the Netherlands Banking Association did demonstrate what they are stand for and what they want to be held accountable for in the ongoing renewal process: as individual banks and as an industry at the heart of the community.

-In line with The Future Oriented Banking Statement issued by the NVB, which includes the renewed Dutch Banking Code, the Bank has a Remuneration Policy in place.
-Click here to read the Policy.
+In line with The Future Oriented Banking Statement issued by the NVB, which includes the renewed Dutch Banking Code, the Bank is working on a review Remuneration Policy and this will be published soon.